Jaysalgado/AWS-DataBridge/README.md

 ```bash
 rsync -avz --exclude '.venv' -e "ssh -i ~/.ssh/<your pem name>.pem" <path to your code> ec2-user@<ec2 ip>:/home/ec2-user/
 ```
+## Example Workflow

+To demonstrate how to use AWS-DataBridge, here’s an example of importing a JSON file into an RDS instance:

+### Step 1: Prepare Your Data File

+Ensure your data file (e.g., `data.json`) is either stored locally on your EC2 instance or in an S3 bucket.
+If it's not on your EC2 instance, you can transfer it using the command listed above in the Data Location section.

+### Step 2: Run the Application

+Use the command provided above to run the program.

+### Step 3: Follow the Prompts

+The CLI will guide you through the steps, including specifying the table name and confirming the import. **Be cautious of typos**, as they may cause errors in the import process.
+AWS-DataBridge will convert the JSON file to the necessary format (if needed) and import the data to your RDS instance.

+> **Note**:
+> - When importing into **RDS**, **DynamoDB**, and **DocumentDB**, the file will be converted into a CSV format.
+> - For **Neptune**, the file will be converted to JSON if it isn't already in that format.

 ## Compatibility